 My boys, Richard and Greg, then ten and almost eight years old, were thrilled to feed the ducks but not too confident about going back out on the huge lake with their mother, an inexperienced boat driver at the time.
 I was 29 years old.

-Although I dinged the prop in shallow water, shortly after we left T. Butcherblock’s, we somehow made it to Lynda’s house hours later, albeit slowly with the damaged prop.
+Although I dinged the prop in shallow water, shortly after leaving T. Butcherblock’s, we somehow made it to Lynda’s house hours later, albeit slowly with the damaged support.
 Once at her house, I arranged to have the prop repaired, and we were soon able to get back out on the lake a few days later.
 It all worked out, and in those first few days, I learned a lot about boating.

 Over the years, I became an experienced boater, upgrading to larger boats as the years passed.
 My kids spent many summers on the lake with me driving and gained confidence with my skills in time.
 It was an enjoyable time in our lives.